haoxins/haoxins.github.io/archived/2021-kubernetes-istio.md

   - How to enforce policies about `who/what/when` can use the components in the system

+* Some patterns have evolved to help mitigate these types of *scenarios* and help make applications more resilient to unplanned, unexpected **failures**:
+  - *Client side load balancing* - give the client the list of possible endpoints and let it decide which to call
+  - *Service discovery* - a mechanism for finding the periodically updated list of healthy endpoints for a particular logical service
+  - *Circuit breaking* - shedding load for a period of time to a service that appears to be misbehaving
+  - *Bulk heading* - limiting client resource usage with explicit thresholds (connections, threads, sessions, etc) when making calls to a service
+  - *Timeouts* - Enforcing time limitations on requests, sockets, liveness, etc when making calls to a service
+  - *Retries* - Retrying a failed request
+  - *Retry budgets* - Applying constraints to retries;
+    ie, limiting the number of retries in a given period (e.g., can only retry 50% of the calls in a 10s window)
+  - *Deadlines* - giving requests context about how long a response may still be useful; if outside of the deadline, disregard processing the request

+> Collectively these types of patterns can be though of *"application networking"*.

 ## First steps with Istio

 ## Istio's data plane: Envoy Proxy